 Comply Rule 0 At least three TU members (academic staff) 0 Chair full professor, associate prof or assistant prof 0 At least two different sections (for independency) 0 At least two members with University Teaching Qualification or working on it 0 At least two members are full professor, associate prof or assistant prof Optional One member can be PhD candidate if other members are a) from two sections b) PhD has completed teaching course Optional External experts can be added (companies or other TU staff)

-conditions apply - consult the MSc. coordinator
+conditions apply - consult the MSc. coordinator conditions apply - ask the MSc. coordinator

 Cooperation

 It may be interesting to cooperate in one of the research fields (of the PhD students) of Building Engineering: